h1w4y/CTFnotes/vulnhub_wallaby.md

     <img src="/sec.png"/></p>
 ```

-There’s a javascript form `POST` defined in that page.
+There’s a javascript form POST defined in that page.
-here’s a stub for a POST request that might be modified
+Here’s a stub for a POST request that might be modified
 ```http
 POST / HTTP/1.1
 Host: 192.168.86.142:60080